Balancingrock/SwifterLog/docs/UserManual.md

 Caveat: The end user cannot change the plist entries without invalidating the app.
 Hence plist settings are only usefull for developers.

 ## Extra's

-### Source
-To make life easier, SwifterLog has an extension on String to create a very readable `source` identifier.

-The Swift language has three literals that make sense to use as a `source` identifier: #file, #function and #line.

-However the value of these is not very readable if they are simply concatenated.
-Therefore the String extension "source" can be used to transform the value of these literals into a shorter more readable form:

-    log.atLevelNotice(source: #file.source(#function, #line), message: "Error message")

 ### ReflectedStringConvertable